 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy

 - Beef stew meat: You can also use beef shanks or lamb shanks.
-You can also use chicken thighs.
+You can also use bone-in chicken thighs.
+Make it vegan and add extra yellow split peas and use vegetable broth.

 - Yellow split peas: If you do not have yellow split peas, you can omit this.
 Some people do not serve this dish with split peas.